Best Outdoor Gear: Stuff You Need For Epic Adventures

 Big Agnes Tiger Wall UL2 Footprint

-Big Agnes mtnGLO Lights
+Big Agnes mtnGLO Tent and Camp Lights

 My sleep setup is amongst my favorite outdoor gear choices.